 Types of Kale

-“The healthiest dark leafy greens are the ones that you’ll actually eat,” says Quyen Vu, the culinary nutrition specialist for Beachbody.
+“The healthiest dark leafy greens are the ones that you’ll actually eat,” says culinary nutrition specialist Quyen Vu.

 If you are going to eat kale raw, Vu recommends a simple salad with a lemon vinaigrette dressing and a sprinkle of parmesan cheese.